Chemistry Matters provides state of the art analysis and consulting for detection of ignitable liquid residues (ILRs) for:

 - Extensive expert witness experience including court room testimony

-- Comprehensive experience in dealing with complex matrices for the
+- Comprehensive experience in seeing through complex matrices for the detection and identification of ILRs

 Blogs Entries Related to Arson Investigations